exasim-project/OBR/README.md

     obr run -o fetchCase

-Within `WindsorBody/workspace` should now have appeared a multitude of directories (=cases).
+Within `LidDrivenCavity3D/workspace` should now have appeared a multitude of directories (=jobs).
 Not all cases are afflicted by every obr operation.
 For instance, only the directory named `78e2de3e6205144311d04282001fe21f` should have a further subdirectory named `case`.

 Inside `78e2de3e6205144311d04282001fe21f/signac_job_document.json`, the operation is summarized.